 It certainly has been!

-Because LDN can modulate and balance out an overreactive immune system, there are many Hashimoto’s patients who report it was the reason their stubborn antibodies came down.
+Because LDN can modulate and balance out an over-reactive immune system, there are many Hashimoto’s patients who report LDN was the reason their stubborn antibodies came down.
 This success is also true for those with Hashitoxicosis–the combination of Hashi’s and Graves (TPO) antibodies.

 LDN has also become known as potentially beneficial for those with cancer, MS (Multiple Sclerosis), Crohn’s, Lupus, as well as HIV/AIDS and central nervous system disorders.
 Besides improving endorphin production which can be the cause of many disease, low dose naltrexone can also help reduce inflammation.
 It can also decrease the contraction of the muscles in your GI tract, thus improving healing, says literature.
 It has also shown to reduce the pain of Rheumatoid Arthritis!